-Now most parents choose home education because they're committed to it, regardless of the cost.
-Most of us don't want—indeed would never accept—something like government-funded vouchers and the strings that come with them.
-I do have to admit, however, that on occasion the thought crosses my mind: how about a little something, you know, for the effort?
+Now, most parents choose home education because they're committed to it, regardless of the cost.
+Many of them don't want—indeed would never accept—something like government-funded vouchers.
+Many would.
+After all, on occasion the thought has crossed our mind: how about a little something, you know, for the effort?

 A tax break, for example.
 As the Home School Legal Defense Association explains, "tax credits are not funding—rather, they are a way of returning the people’s own money to them.
 HSLDA believes that tax credits can help homeschoolers avoid the burden of double taxation, and in the past has supported most tax credit bills."